flyingmachine/brave-clojure-web/content/100-functional-programming.md

 }
 ```

-Using side effects in this way &mutation mutating variables &mdash; is
+Using side effects in this way &mdash; mutating variables &mdash; is
 pretty much harmless.
 You're creating some value to be used elsewhere,
 as opposed to changing an object you've received.